-- All residential students will be scheduled for a baseline test by the College which will occur on the day of their move-in, the week prior to the start of classes, the week of January 25.
-Following the baseline test, students will continue with twice a week surveillance testing based on their self-selected weekly testing that will begin the week of February 1 and will continue until the week of May 5.
+- All residential students will be scheduled for a baseline test by the College, which will occur on the day of their move-in during the week prior to the start of classes, the week of January 25.
+Following the baseline test, students will continue with twice a week surveillance testing based on their self-selected days, which will begin the week of February 1 and will continue until the week of May 3.